balrampandey19/ColoredVector-Android/README.md

 if want to convet vector drawable color programmatically you can easily convert by using this ColoredVector-Andorid

-### Use this library to change colors of your vector drawables easily from your code.*​
+### Use this library to change colors of your vector drawables easily from your code.